griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Remote First adoption by companies means that the weaknesses below are exposed and can be acted on for the benefit of all employees.

+* Working at the HQ or working from Home should not be a zero-sum game.
+  * You may need the flexibility to alternate dependending on what is the most effective at a given time.

-* Attendance does not always equal productivity.
+* For employees, attendance does not always equal productivity.

 * Lack of diversity in hiring.
 Employees must not be sourced from the same location.